Yommievata/pam-asset-type-service/README.md

 1. git clone git@github.com:icomdev/pam-assert-type-service.git
 2. IntelliJ -> New -> Project from Existing Sources...
 3. Select the root pom
-4. After the project is loaded, edit 'StartSpringbootApi' configuration, add environment variables.
+4. After the project is loaded, edit 'StartSpringbootApi' configuration, add *Environment Variable*.
 5. Run the application

-Navigate to the root of pam-assert-type-service **mvn clean install**, this will create everything that pam-assert-type-service need itself.
+Navigate to the root of pam-asset-type-service **mvn clean install**, this will create everything that pam-assert-type-service need itself.

 To debug connect a *Remote JVM Debug* configuration on port **5006**

-### Environmental variables
+### Environment variables

 Important environment variables and how to set them up to get everything running.
 <br> *Note: The variables are set in the StartSpringbootApi configuration in Intellij as it holds configuration settings for the environment you will be using*